EuVV22/hello-world/README.md

 - I'm passionate about coding, anytime I have the opportunity to develop any automatization I get a lot of fun out of the process.
 - I almost done with my first class in CODE:YOU in the path for software development.

-I hope I can get to participate in Code Louisville, I have some self-thought knowledge of programming and programming languages like Python, VBA, and Lua.
+I hope I can get to participate in Code Louisville, I have some self-thought knowledge of programming and programming languages like C#, Python, VBA, and Lua.
 I'm looking for a structured way of learning with a focused learning path and I want to get involved in the coding community of my new city.